EvanDotPro/GtkGrab/README.md

 Introduction
 ------------
 GtkGrab is an open source tool for Linux and Mac that takes a screenshot of a window or specified area of the screen, uploads it to a web server of your choice, and copies the URL to your clipboard automatically.
 Once you start using it, you'll wonder how you got along without it.
-GtkGrab is essentially a free and open source version of the commercial TinyGrab.com software/service, except that it works on Linux and you don't have to pay to use your own server.
+GtkGrab is essentially a free and open source version of the commercial TinyGrab.com software/service, except that it also works on Linux and you don't have to pay to use your own server.
+The name GtkGrab implies that it may only work in GTK-based desktop environment such as Gnome, however this is no longer the case (though it was originally).
+To be clear, GtkGrab has been tested to work on Linux running both Gnome and KDE as well as on Mac OSX.

 Usage Instructions
 ------------------